hazeenakhalid/task-4/README.md

 ## Contents

-- `taskfour`: Rust project that prints a greeting with the current time.
+- `task-4`: Rust project that prints a greeting with the current time.
 - `task4.php`: PHP file that prints a greeting with the current time.

 ## Rust Program